The successful German car industry has made three big mistakes in the last ten years: Diesel, electric and China.

 The diesel crisis was a stupidity that everyone deeply regrets.

 Background: Diesel engines are known to emit very little CO2.
-But diesel also produces nitrogen oxides (NOX).
+But diesels also produce nitrogen oxides (NOX).
 These can be filtered out.
 You just have to fill up with urea (AdBlue).
 This is an additional expense.
 Getting customers used to this disadvantage seemed impossible to the product strategists in 2010.
 If you compare this with the complicated charging process for electric vehicles, it seems absurd today.

 Just stupid.

-Then came the diesel crisis and everything came to light: the collusion, the defeat devices, the lack of supervision by politicians and the Federal Motor Transport Authority.
-As a result, people panicked and turned to electric vehicles in order to become more environmentally friendly and CO2-free.
+Then came the diesel crisis and everything became apparent: the collusion, the defeat devices, the lack of supervision by politicians and the Federal Motor Transport Authority.
+As a result, there was a panic to switch to electric vehicles in order to become more environmentally friendly and CO2-free.

 Herbert Diess, ex-CEO of Volkswagen, trimmed the entire Group for this change in strategy: Billions were poured into the MEB and other electric kits, factories were converted, dealer contracts were terminated.
 Only to realize later that customers need a functioning charging infrastructure.
 And in heavily regulated Europe, no manufacturer can put this on the road for the mass market alone.

-And that is why electric vehicles are currently not convincing normal customers.
-That was predictable and therefore, let’s say, not rational.
+And that is why electric vehicles are currently unable to win over normal customers.
+That was foreseeable and therefore, let's say, not rational.

-This is because sales of electric vehicles collapsed when subsidies expired at the end of 2023.
+Because when subsidies expired at the end of 2023, sales of electric vehicles collapsed.
 The government cannot create a functioning market.
 At the same time, the renowned VDI (Association of German Engineers) published an elaborate study on the carbon footprint of vehicles with different powertrains in December 2023.
 It measured how much CO2 is emitted during production, use over 200,000 km and disposal.
 The results shocked many.
-Electric vehicles still emit 75% of the CO2 of diesel vehicles.
+Electric vehicles still emit75% of the CO2 of diesel vehicles.
 Plug-in hybrids are on a par with electric vehicles.

 The experts in the car industry have known it for a long time: investing a lot of money in the development of cars that hardly anyone wants and whose contribution to the carbon footprint is rather modest seemed illogical for a long time.

-But the consequences of the next stupidity are only just becoming visible.
+But the consequences of the next stupidity are only just becoming apparent.

-The Chinese will have taken over the global market leadership in traction batteries and electric vehicles by 2022 at the latest.
-They have “copied” car manufacturing from Western manufacturers, not least by forcing them all into joint ventures.
+By 2022 at the latest, the Chinese will have taken over the global market leadership in traction batteries and electric vehicles.
+They have "copied" car manufacturing from Western manufacturers, not least by forcing them all into joint ventures.
 All of them already have their partnerships, and in some cases the Chinese also have a stake in the European parent companies.
 Volvo is already Chinese.

-The EU is now considering the introduction of punitive tariffs on the import of Chinese EVs onto the European market.
+The EU is now looking at introducing punitive tariffs on imports of Chinese EVs into the European market.

-The perfect dilemma has been created, with our involvement: Diesel, electric, China.
+The perfect dilemma has been set up, with our involvement: Diesel, electric, China.
 What a drama, right before our eyes!

 Our hero, the German car industry, is in dire straits.